Mara Clara (2010 TV series)

 Mara Clara is a Philippine television drama series broadcast by ABS-CBN.
 The series is a remake of the 1992 Philippine television series of the same title.
 Directed by Jerome C. Pobocan and Claudio "Tots" Sanchez-Mariscal IV, it stars Kathryn Bernardo and Julia Montes.
 It aired on the network's Primetime Bida line up and worldwide on TFC from October 25, 2010, to June 3, 2011, replacing 1DOL and was replaced by Guns and Roses.

 The title is derived from María Clara, the mestiza heroine in Noli Me Tángere, a novel written by José Rizal.

-Mara Clara was the highest-rated program for the period of February 3, 2011 until Walang Hanggan on October 26, 2012 according to Kantar Media Philippines.
+Mara Clara was the highest-rated program on the network's primetime block for the period of February 3, 2011 until Walang Hanggan on October 26, 2012 according to Kantar Media Philippines.
 The series is streaming online on YouTube.

 Series overview

 Adaptation

 Mara Clara was a remake of the 1992 television series, Mara Clara an adapted novel and serial of Emil Cruz Jr. produced by ABS-CBN Studios.
 In 1996, the original TV series was adapted into a film which nearly the whole cast reprised their roles.
 In August 2010, ABS-CBN announced that they had decided to remake the television series with Kathryn Bernardo slated for the role of Mara opposite Julia Montes as Clara which centers on two children who were both born on the same day and were switched by Clara's biological uncle, Karlo (Ping Medina).
 Mara grew up poor while Clara grew up in a rich family as a spoiled girl.
 However, it was noted that Karlo was only following his brother Gary's (Jhong Hilario) order until both girls were returned to the people they belonged to.
 The series premiered on October 25, 2010, and continued to air until June 3, 2011.